 From 2008 to 2011 Chris served as the UK boardmember and Vice President of European Environmental Bureau, Europe’s largest network of environmental organisations.
 He has also contributed to the advisory committee of UKCCSC, and the Energy Advisory Panel of the Energy Institute.
 From 2012-2015 Chris was a policy research associate with the Scottish Carbon Capture and Storage academic network.
 He is a member of the advisory council of ZEP – the European Technology Platform for CCS.

-Chris has a BSc in Environmental Management and Policy from the London School of Economics, and a Masters in Leadership for Sustainable Development from Forum for the Future / Middlesex University.
+Chris has a BSc in Environmental Management and Policy from the London School of Economics, and an MA in Leadership for Sustainable Development from Forum for the Future / Middlesex University.